-B&GC is well capable of implementing this prevention program.
+Boys & Girls Club is capable of implementing this prevention program.
 Our programming has evolved over time, and is shaped by participant feedback, evaluation outcomes, and best practices in the field.
-We have long maintained a rigorous schedule of meeting performance measures and tracking extensive data - behavior outcomes, attendance by individual child, educational outcomes, demographic information, etc. Executive Director Janet Murphy has over seven years of B&GC experience and has managed grants for more than seventeen years.
-B&GC sets high hiring standards, requiring that all Site Program Coordinators have bachelor's degrees from accredited colleges or universities and at least three years of work experience in a Boys & Girls Club or similar organization.
+We have long maintained a rigorous schedule of meeting performance measures and tracking extensive data - behavior outcomes, attendance by individual child, educational outcomes, demographic information, etc. Executive Director Janet Murphy has over seven years of Boys & Girls Club experience and has managed grants for more than seventeen years.
+Boys & Girls Club sets high hiring standards, requiring that all Program Managers have bachelor's degrees from accredited colleges or universities and at least three years of work experience in a Boys & Girls Club or similar organization.
 All site staff must have a minimum of 48 college hours and previous experience working with youth in an educational or recreational setting.
 The Club holds staff trainings on a monthly basis on a variety of issues from service learning to working with special needs children.
 Various community experts facilitate the trainings, including U.S.D. #497 personnel.
-B&GC maintains high standards for financial management including accounting and auditing.
+Boys & Girls Club maintains high standards for financial management including accounting and auditing.
 Policy and procedures ensure accurate and complete oversight and reporting of all financial information, requiring monthly board approval and yearly audits.

-Boys and Girls Club 2009 Logic Model
+Boys & Girls Club of Lawrence 2010 Logic Model